 Lack of supplies, resistance by the local Native Americans, and direct attack by the Spanish quickly ended French attempts to settle on the southeastern coastline of North America.
 After failing at Charlesfort (1562) and Fort Caroline (1564), the French chose to settle again in Canada.
 The 1541 colony started by Jacques Cartier on the St. Lawrence River had lasted only two years, but intermittent fur trading had been profitable since then.

-In 1603, Henry IV gave Pierre Du Gua de Monts a 10-year monopoly over the fur trade between the 40-46th parallels, roughly from the mouth of the Delaware River north to the mouth of the St. Lawrence River.
-The charter for Acadia was the legal basis - in Frech eyes - for de Monts to start the "l'Acadie" at settlement St. Croix Island in Maine in 1604.
+Soon after visiting Canada, Aymar de Chaste died.
+The French king then gave Pierre Du Gua de Mons a 10-year monopoly over the fur trade between the 40-46th parallels, roughly from the mouth of the Delaware River north to the mouth of the St. Lawrence River.

-In 1605, after one very cold winter on that tiny island in which everything but the wine froze solid, he moved the colony to Port Royal on Nova Scotia.
-The French lasted two years there, with assistance from the Mi'kmaq.
-The European colonists returned to France in late 1607, after de Monts lost his monopoly over the fur trade.
-Later settlers established modern-day Annapolis at the site.8
+The French lasted two years there, with assistance from the Mi'kmaq who already occupied the area.
+The colonists abandoned Port Royal and returned to France in late 1607, after learning that de Monts had lost his monopoly over the fur trade.
+Later settlers established modern-day Annapolis Royal at the site.8

 in 1603, Henry IV of France granted Pierre Du Gua de Monts a monopoly on the fur trade between 40-46 degrees latitude, leading to settlements at St. Croix and Port Royal